liliana0514/Color-Analyzer/README.md

   - Configure the ESP32's Bluetooth module as a Bluetooth transmitter.
   - Implement a protocol to send captured images, color data (RGB), and lux readings.
 - **Sensor Integration**:
-  - Connect sensors (like the TCS34725 and VEML7700) to the ESP32 using I2C or SPI, depending on the sensor’s interface.
+  - Connect VEML7700 to the ESP32 using I2C or SPI, depending on the sensor’s interface.
 - **Data Processing**:
   - Program the ESP32 to process sensor data, resize images, and package this data for Bluetooth transmission.
 - **Power Supply**: